 POISONING IN PETS, INCLUDING ANTIFREEZE POISONING and poisoning from other chemicals

-Antifreeze, rock salt, and other ice melting chemicals are often used to keep cars running and to melt snow for easier navigation of wintery sidewalks, driveways, and roads.
+Antifreeze, rock salt, or chemicals (such as ice melt) are often used to keep cars running and to melt snow for easier navigation of wintery sidewalks, driveways, and roads.
 However, antifreeze can contain ethylene glycol, a substance that is sweet to the taste but poisonous to pets.

 Symptoms of antifreeze poisoning in pets include “drunken” behavior, such as nausea/vomiting and wobbly walking, which can escalate to seizures and coma.
 Warning signs of salt ingestion include vomiting, diarrhea, lethargy, not eating, excessive thirst and/or urination, incoordination, tremors and seizures.
 If you’ve observed these poisoning symptoms or suspect your pet has ingested antifreeze, contact your vet immediately — the sooner, the better.